beanshell/beanshell/README.md

 ### Source code

-The currently active development snapshot branch is merge-fork-beanshell2, project default branch.
+The development snapshot branch is master, the currently recommended version for use.
 To build, pull the project and run the maven command.

 ```shell
 $ mvn install